Functional analytic insights into irreversibility of quantum resources: Introduction

 One of the central problems of quantum resource theories is to characterise the ultimate asymptotic transformation rates that are achievable by means of the free operations.
 In particular, one is interested in two opposite processes: on the one hand, that of \emph{distillation}~\cite{bennett_1996-1}, which consists of taking many copies of a given state $\rho$ and transforming them, via free operations, into as many copies as possible of some standard unit of resource $\phi$ (typically a pure state); and on the other hand, that of \emph{dilution}~\cite{bennett_1996}, in which we take as few copies as possible of $\phi$ and attempt to transform them into copies of $\rho$.
 In both cases, we allow for an asymptotically small error in the transformation, as quantified by the trace norm.
 The largest ratio between output copies of $\phi$ and input copies of $\rho$ in distillation is called the \emph{distillable resource} of $\rho$ under operations in $\O$, and denoted by $R_{d,\O}(\rho)$.
 Conversely, the smallest ratio between input copies of $\phi$ and output copies of $\rho$ in dilution is called the \emph{resource cost} of $\rho$ under operations in $\O$, and denoted by $R_{c,\O}(\rho)$.

-For many sets $\O$ whose construction stems from physical considerations, the `no-free-lunch' inequality $R_{c,\O}(\rho) \geq R_{d,\O}(\rho)$ can be shown to hold for all $\rho$.
-Notably, it can be strict, and this fact is at the heart of the phenomenon of resource irreversibility~\cite{vidal_2001, yang_2005, wang_2017-1, lami_2021-1, lami_2022}.
+For well-behaved sets of operations $\OO$ that are not unphysically permissive, variants of the `no-free-lunch' inequality $R_{c,\O}(\rho) \geq R_{d,\O}(\rho)$ can be shown to hold for all $\rho$.
+Notably, the inequality can be strict, and this fact is at the heart of the phenomenon of resource irreversibility~\cite{vidal_2001, yang_2005, wang_2017-1, lami_2021-1, lami_2022}.
 In the context of entanglement theory, when $\phi$ is chosen to be the `entanglement bit' (or \emph{ebit}), the above two measures turn into the distillable entanglement and the entanglement cost~\cite{horodecki_2009}; irreversibility in the context of entanglement manipulation under LOCC is a long-known fact~\cite{vidal_2001, yang_2005}, and even stronger variants of it were shown recently~\cite{wang_2017-1,lami_2021-1}.

 More generally, computing either $R_{c,\O}(\rho)$ or $R_{d,\O}(\rho)$ for a given state $\rho$ is typically a challenging task.
 While upper bounds on $R_{c,\O}(\rho)$ or lower bounds on $R_{d,\O}(\rho)$ are relatively easy to obtain by the explicit construction of resource manipulation protocols, lower bounding $R_{c,\O}(\rho)$ or upper bounding $R_{d,\O}(\rho)$ requires a control over \emph{all} possible protocols --- in general, a highly non-trivial task.